future-proof-iot/RIOT-rs/book/src/tooling/defmt.md

 # defmt

-RIOT-rs supports [defmt] on all platforms.
+Ariel OS supports [defmt] on all platforms.
 It is enabled by default.

 See the [defmt documentation] for general info on `defmt`.

-In RIOT-rs, the log level defaults to `info`.
+In Ariel OS, the log level defaults to `info`.
 It can be configured using the laze variable `LOG`.

 Example: